topherhunt/cheatsheets/elixir/howto/gettext_i18n.md

     - Or if you're in a rush, use my [machine translation script](https://github.com/topherhunt/topher-utilities/blob/master/machine_translate.rb) which fills in all blank strings in a pofile with Google Cloud Translate translations.
 (Caveat: the output needs careful manual review & cleanup.)

+  * After each merge, manually review any translations marked "fuzzy".
+Update the wording as needed, then delete the ", fuzzy" tag.

   * Once you've filled in a page's worth of translations for each locale, start up the dev server and test it out.
 You should be able to use the navbar switcher to switch locales, and your locale setting should be remembered for as long as you're logged in.

+## Tips

+  * Don't include leading/trailing whitespace in gettext strings.
+Where possible, put the space outside of the string.
+It's easy to lose a leading space when translating.